pingcap/tiflow/README_DM.md

 Run all tests, including unit tests and integration tests:

-See [test/README.md](./tests/README.md) for a more detailed guidance.
+See [Tests README](dm/tests/README.md) for a more detailed guidance.

 ```bash
 make test